Benjiaming23/Summary/README.md

-# Summary are about useful tips on programming, it is only for technique research or experiment.
+# Summary is about useful tips on programming, it is only for technique research.